- Make/Cancel an Appointment

 This handout provides a general guide to writing reports about scientific research you’ve performed.
 In addition to describing the conventional rules about the format and content of a lab report, we’ll also attempt to convey why these rules exist, so you’ll get a clearer, more dependable idea of how to approach this writing situation.
-Readers of this handout may also find Sciences useful.
+Readers of this handout may also find our handout on writing in the sciences useful.

 You did an experiment or study for your science class, and now you have to write it up for your teacher to review.
 You feel that you understood the background sufficiently, designed and completed the study effectively, obtained useful data, and can use those data to draw conclusions about a scientific process or principle.
 But how exactly do you write all that?
 What is your teacher expecting to see?